membraneframework-labs/guide/guide/concepts/bins.md

 Bin's pads are defined similarly to element's pads and can be linked the same way.
 However, their role is limited to proxy the stream to elements inside (inputs) or outside (outputs).
-To achieve that, each input pad of a bin needs to be linked to an output outside and another input inside the bin.
+To achieve that, each input pad of a bin needs to be linked to both an output pad from the outside of a bin and an input pad of an element inside the bin.
 Accordingly, each bin's output should be linked to output inside and input outside of the bin.

 ## Bins and the stream